nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   that is [identical to another item](#23-information-on-items).
 * When editing tags, the existing tags of the item will be removed. i.e. adding of tags is not cumulative.
 * You can remove all the items’ tags by typing `t/` without specifying any tags after it.
-* Quantity provided must be greater than 0 and must not exceed 1,000,000.

 </div>